jbeima/RatRig-Upgrades/defineneeds.md

-# Defining the size of your HevORT
+# Defining the needs for your printer

 You have to sort out what is your real need.
 Upgrade can satisfy a specefic fonction or need but always get a drawback, most of the time.